-What Elliott’s rescue rep says:
+What his rescue rep says about Elliott:

 (Please keep in mind we are all volunteers, most of us work full time and we all have personal lives.
 I do call everyone back within 2-3 days so please be patient and I will be back in touch with you.
 When the dogs are in foster homes then it may take longer as we need to touch base with the fosters for updates on the dogs.
 We work very hard to make the right matches for the dogs and for the new owners.
 We get 3-5 dogs per week and we do not have a facility that we keep the dogs housed in.
 They are scattered all over the Bay Area.)

 Your message has been sent to Golden Gate Labrador Retriever Rescue.